-- Difficult to see beyond 15 feet.
+- It's difficult to see beyond 15 feet.

-- Usually not good for groups of students exceeding 20.
+- They are not usually good for groups of students exceeding 20.

 - Pages are occasionally difficult to flip.

-Below are some additional tips that are useful when using flip charts as a training aid:
+Additional tips that are useful when using flip charts:

-- Lightly write memory joggers in pencil in the margins of the prerecorded charts, and use as presentation notes. - Tab prerecorded charts to eliminate searching for them when needed. - Cover prerecorded errors with paste-on labels; then write correct information on labels. - When recording trainee input, record key words quickly. - When recording trainee input, check to ensure their ideas are being reflected accurately. - When recording trainee input, alternate color when listing group's ideas. - When planning to compare and contrast data, use two flip charts. - If the material should be displayed for a period of time, hang the pages on the wall.
+- Lightly write memory joggers in pencil in the margins of the prerecorded charts and use as presentation notes. - Tab prerecorded charts to eliminate searching for them when needed. - Cover prerecorded errors with paste-on labels, then write correct information on labels. - When recording trainee input, record key words quickly. - When recording trainee input, check to ensure their ideas are being reflected accurately. - When recording trainee input, alternate color when listing group's ideas. - When planning to compare and contrast data, use two flip charts. - If the material should be displayed for a period of time, hang the pages on the wall.